cloudflare/workerd/README.md

 `workerd serve my-config.capnp`

 For more details about command-line usage, use `workerd --help`.

+You can use bazel to run workerd too:

+`bazel run //src/workerd/server:workerd -- serve $(pwd)/examples/helloWorld/helloWorld.capnp`

 Prebuilt binaries are distributed via `npm`.
 Run `npx workerd ...` to use these.
 If you're running a prebuilt binary, you'll need to make sure your system has the right dependencies installed:
 * On Linux: